 Bali can be even more affordable than Bangkok!
 You can stay in comfortable accommodations for around $10 per night.
 Fresh, local meals run around $2, for the next tier up you’ll pay $5.
 Snorkeling and surfing activities aren’t usually more than $10 and you can rent a moped for around $2 per day to explore all of Bali.

-Athens and the *most* of the islands in Greece are quite inexpensive to live luxuriously.
+Athens and the *most* of the islands in Greece are quite inexpensive to live luxuriously – surprised?
+Travel on a budget is absolutely possible here.
 Fresh fish or lamb with grilled vegetables runs around $10, a Greek salad or gyro is typically $4 or less.
 Drinks are $5 and under.
 If you’re looking for the bare bones accommodation, expect to pay $20.
 For a very nice upgrade, and during peak season, expect to pay $40-$50.

 Budapest is beautiful city steeped with history.
 And what’s more?
 It’s inexpensive to visit!
 Hotels and hostels in Budapest start at $9 per night.
 If you’re looking for a private accommodation, prices start as low as $18/ night.
 Street food and market food are around $3-$4.
 Getting around the city on a dime is easy to do.
 Staying under Budapest and getting the whole experience of the city is easy to do for under $30!

 Peru is home to the world wonder Machu Picchu.
-While making the trek out to Cusco and then to Machu Picchu isn’t the cheapest, you can really live it up in Lima and the city of Cusco while there.
+While making the trek out to Cusco and then to Machu Picchu isn’t the cheapest, you can really travel on a budget in Lima and live it up in the city of Cusco while there.
 Hostels can be found for around $2 per night, street food is as low as $5.
 Activities including parasailing and surfing can cost as little as $20.